-- Place the apples in the bottom of the slow cooker.
+- Place the apples in the bottom of the crockpot.
 Sprinkle the cinnamon, nutmeg and cloves over top.
-Pour the water in and then stir to combine.
+Pour in water and stir to combine.

-- Cook on low 8-10 hours, or until the mixture is thickened and dark brown.
+- Cook on low 8 to 10 hours, or until the mixture is thickened and dark brown.

-- Place apples in a blender and blend until it reaches your desired consistency.
-Taste and add any seasonings or sugar if desired.
-Cook an additional hour.
+- In a blender, blend apples until it reaches your desired consistency.
+Taste and add any seasonings or sugar, if desired.
+Cook 1 more hour.

-- Spoon mixture into containers and seal with a lid.
-It will keep for 2-3 weeks in the refrigerator and 4 months in the freezer.
+- Carefully spoon mixture into containers and seal with a lid.
+It will keep for 2 to 3 weeks in the refrigerator and 4 months in the freezer.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.